-How do you build an effective brand strategy?
+How do you build an effective nonprofit branding strategy?

-There are three phases to develop an effective brand strategy for most nonprofits: discovery, identity, and execution.
+There are three phases to develop an effective nonprofit branding strategy: discovery, identity, and execution.

 Phase 1: Discovery

-If you’re launching a new nonprofit and don’t yet have a brand identity, discovery is easy.
+Discover is easy if you’re launching a new nonprofit and don’t yet have a brand identity.

-Your nonprofit is not known to anyone, and there’s nothing to discover.
-You can proceed to create your brand identity and can move to Phase 2.
+Your nonprofit is unknown to anyone, and there’s nothing to discover.
+You can create your brand identity and move to Phase 2.

-But if you have an established nonprofit and are looking to build an effective brand strategy, be sure that you don’t skip this step.
+But if you have an established nonprofit and are looking to build an effective nonprofit branding strategy, be sure that you don’t skip this step.

-Before you can define your modified or new brand identity, you must understand your existing brand identity and objectively look at all factors that influence how your nonprofit presents itself publicly.
+Before defining your modified or new brand identity, you must understand your existing brand identity and objectively look at all factors that influence how your nonprofit presents itself publicly.

 This includes evaluating your volunteers, donors, prospective donors, your nonprofit sector, vision, mission statement, values, brand identity, brand image, and brand.